 Nabila Ramdani is an award-winning French-Algerian journalist, columnist, and broadcaster who specialises in French politics, Islamic affairs, and the Arab World.

-She writes columns for The Guardian, The Observer, The Independent, and London Evening Standard.
+She writes columns for The Guardian, The Observer, The Independent, The Daily Telegraph, The London Evening Standard, CapX, UnHerd, and France’s English newspaper The Connexion.

-Nabila also produces features and news stories for a wide range of other Fleet Street publications, including the Mirror, Daily Telegraph, Sunday Telegraph, Daily Mail, Mail on Sunday, and Sunday Times.
+Nabila also produces features and news stories for a wide range of other Fleet Street publications, including the Mirror, Sunday Telegraph, Daily Mail, Mail on Sunday, and Sunday Times.

-She contributes to a variety of Middle Eastern outlets, including The National, Asharq al-Awsat, al-Arab, Middle East Monitor, Middle East Eye, Gulf News, Daily News Egypt, The Gulf Today, Al Jazeera News, The Majalla magazine, and Think, the new Qatari corporate magazine.
+She contributes to a variety of Middle Eastern outlets, including Arab News, The National, Newsweek Middle East, Al Arabiya, Asharq al-Awsat, al-Arab, Middle East Monitor, Middle East Eye, Gulf News, Daily News Egypt, The Gulf Today, Al Jazeera News, The Majalla magazine, and Think, the new Qatari corporate magazine.